pablorecio/coruscant/README.md

 I worked around it by using aggregation queries, but it ended up being overly complicated just to shoehorn that library everywhere, so I trailed back and refactored the endpoint to use the basic elasticsearch python client and turned out with the code a bit cleaner.

-That said, in a real-world example I'd probably use some library like flask-restful to make the API endpoints a bit cleaner, and perhaps a better ES wrapper to make the logic a bit more transparent.
+That said, in a real-world example I'd probably use some library like flask-restful to make the API endpoints a bit cleaner, integration with Swagger, and perhaps a better ES wrapper to make the logic a bit more transparent.

 Also, spent a bit of more time being extra careful about the endpoints being well covered for multiple cases, and not raise 500s, adding some comprehensive error handling for the frontend to use.